Diversification quotients based on VaR and ES: DQ based on VaR and ES

 For the case of ES, as $X_1,\dots,X_n$ are $(n \alpha)$-concentrated, by Theorem 5 of \cite{WZ20}, we have $\ES_{n\alpha}\left(\sum_{i=1}^{n} X_{i}\right)=\sum_{i=1}^{n} \ES_{n\alpha}\left(X_{i}\right)$.
 Together with the fact that $\beta\mapsto \ES_\beta \left(\sum_{i=1}^{n} X_{i}\right)$ is strictly decreasing at $\beta=n\alpha$, we get that ${\rm DQ}_{n\alpha}^{\ES}(\mathbf X)=1$. \end{proof}

 Note that comonotonicity is stronger than $\alpha$-concentration, and hence it is a sufficient condition for (iii) in Theorem \ref{th:var-01n} replacing $\alpha$-concentration.

 In summary, both ${\rm DQ}^{\VaR}_\alpha$ and ${\rm DQ}^{\ES}_\alpha$ take values on a bounded interval.
 In contrast, the diversification ratio ${\rm DR}^{\VaR_\alpha}$ is unbounded, and ${\rm DR}^{\ES_\alpha}$ is bounded above by $1$ only when the ES of the total risk is non-negative.
 The continuous ranges of DQs also give more information on diversification.
 Moreover, similarly to the continuity axiom of preferences (e.g., \cite{FS16}), a bounded interval can provide mathematical convenience for applications.
 The values of DQs are simple to interpret.
 To be specific, for ${\rm DQ}^{\VaR}_\alpha$, its value is $0$ if there is a very good hedge in the sense of Theorem \ref{th:var-01n} (ii); its value is $1$ if there is strong positive dependence such as comonotonicity, and its value is $n$ if there is strong negative dependence conditional on the tail event.
-We will see in Theorem \ref{thm:MRV} that DQ based on VaR can be close to $n$ even if the individual losses are iid, in the case that they have very heavy tails.
 For ${\rm DQ}^{\ES}_\alpha$, its value is $0$ if there is a very good hedge in the sense of Theorem \ref{th:var-01n} (ii) and its value is $1$ if there is strong positive dependence such as comonotonicity or $\alpha$-concentration.